ForLoopNelson/metal-band-game/README.md

 - [ ] Utilize Astro's components and props
 - [x] Deploy Site
 - [x] test on multiple devices
-- [ ] Mobile Responsive.
+- [x] Mobile Responsive.
 Check site on phone as it differs from the view the console inspector gives
 - [x] Write Function to get Enter key to act like user pressed guess button
+- [ ] Get Score to display properly on refresh and load
+- [ ] Add more and more word choices so that the combos are endless!!!!